NeilJain56/website/content/projects/sports.md

 ---

 - <b>Tennis - </b>
 I Have been playing tennis for a good portion of my life.
-Throughout high school I played every year and was even captian for 2 of the years.
+Throughout high school I played every year and was even captain for 2 of the years.
 My personal favorite tennis player is <b>Gael Monfils.</b>

 - <b>Football - </b>
 Being from New Jersey is only fitting that my personal favorite team is the <b>Giants.</b>